sameem97/tech501-bench-udemy-projects/project_8/README.md

 - Microservices is an architectural style where an application is broken down into smaller, independent services that communicate with each other.
 Each microservice is responsible for a specific business function and runs as a separate process.

 - Docker plays a key role in microservices by allowing each microservice to be packaged as a lightweight container.
 These containers can run independently, communicate via APIs, and be deployed across different environments seamlessly.

+- See Spotify success story.
+Migrated from monolithic arhictecture to microservices using Docker.

 ### How are microservices created using docker?